eclipsesource/tabris-js-docs/docs/3.0/JSX.md

 Any custom component (a user-defined class extending a built-in widget) can be used as a JSX element right away.
 The only requirement is that the constructor takes the properties object and passes it on to the base class in a `super()` call.
 All attributes are interpreted as either a property or a listener as you would expect.

-**However, in TypeScript an extra step is needed.**
+In TypeScript the attributes that are available on the element are derived from the properties and events of the component:

+* All public, writable properties except functions (methods) are valid attributes.
+* All events defined via `Listeners` properties are also valid attributes.
+* All child types accepted by the super type are still accepted.

-All classes that can be used as JSX elements have a special (TypeScript-only) property called `jsxProperties`.
+This behavior can be modified by declaring a special (TypeScript-only) property called `jsxProperties`.
 The *type* of this property defines what JSX attributes are accepted.
-It should be an interface that includes some or all properties and event listeners supported by the class.
+It must be an interface that includes some or all properties and event listeners supported by the class.

 You best declare the property by extending the `jsxProperties` type of the base class (referenced as `BaseClass['jsxProperties']`) using the `&` type operator and  `JSXProperties` helper interface.
 It's a generic type based on your custom component class and a list (union type) of APIs you want to support as JSX attributes, e.g. `JSXProperties<BaseClass, 'prop1' | 'prop2' | 'prop3'>`.